MDCJ 508. Cell Structure and Function. 8.5 Units.

 MDCJ 528.
 Evidence-Based Medicine and Information Sciences.
 3.5 Units.

-Supports the organ system curriculum in the first year.
-Provides early learners with the medical knowledge, skills, values, and attitudes necessary to begin the process of becoming self-directed, lifelong learners in the medical professions.
-Combines interactive, large-group didactic sessions with small-group, problem-based learning sessions focusing on the care of patients.
-Promotes acquisition of the five fundamental skills of evidence-based medicine (EBM): (a) how to ask clinically relevant questions; (b) how to acquire answers to questions commonly asked by physicians; (c) how to critically appraise the medical literature; (d) how to apply results of the medical literature to patients; and (e) how to self-assess progress in the acquisition of the foregoing skills.
+Promotes acquisition of the five fundamental skills of evidence-based medicine.
+Includes: how to ask clinically relevant questions; how to acquire answers to questions commonly asked by physicians; how to critically appraise the medical literature; how to apply results of the medical literature to patients; and how to self-assess progress in the acquisition of the foregoing skills.
 Begins the process of self-directed, lifelong learning.

 MDCJ 530.
 Pathophysiology and Applied Physical Diagnosis.
 11 Units.